 A geometric property is one that describes a specific geometry.
 All geometric properties are encoded according to the Simple Features Profile, as referenced above.

-The XML attribute 'srsName' shall be set to 'osgb:BNG' (BNG stands for British National Grid), which uses eastings and northings specified in metres.
+The XML attribute 'srsName' shall be set to 'urn:ogc:def:crs:EPSG::27700', which uses eastings and northings specified in metres.